wp-plugins/dx-shortcode-freezer/readme.txt

 Stable tag: 0.8
 License: GPLv2 or later

 Converting all static shortcodes to their static representation at the moment of generation.
-Read the description for more information as this plugin could alter your database posts.
+This plugin could alter your database posts.

 == Description ==

+**WARNING: This script alters the database content so use at your own responsibility!
+Backup your database first.**

 Shortcode Freezer.
 If you have a website with content based on shortcodes and this content generates some static data (i.e. authors, pricing, buttons